SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-A question I get quite a bit is if Fisherman's Wharf is just a tourist trap.
+A question I often get about Fisherman's Wharf is if it is just a tourist trap.
 It all depends on how you look at it.
-Fisherman's Wharf San Francisco is home to so many fun activities from bay cruises to museums to family-friendly fun.
+Fisherman's Wharf San Francisco is home to so many fun activities, from bay cruises to museums to family-friendly fun.
 The entire district is designed for you to enjoy our waterfront while you are here.

-Part of it is a tourist trap and part of it isn't.
-You will find plenty of low quality, high priced restaurants mixed in with some amazing places to eat.
-You will find low end, cheap souvenir shops mixed in with shops offering higher quality items.
+You could say that part of it is a tourist trap, and part of it isn't.
+You will find plenty of low-quality, high-priced restaurants mixed in with some outstanding places to eat.
+You will find low-end, cheap souvenir shops mixed in with shops offering higher-quality items.

 When my family visits, they always want to head down to this district.
-I also enjoy it quite a bit because I get to consistently try new activities, restaurants, and tours to find the best options for you when you visit.
+I also enjoy it because I consistently try new activities, restaurants, and tours to find the best options for you when you visit.

 There is SO much to see and do here.
 Click the links below to jump ahead to the section(s) that interest you the most.